 Just like the underlayer, laminate must be allowed to acclimate to your home.
 Laminate that has been stored at temperatures colder than those in your home will change shape as it warms inside.
 Each piece of laminate will be warmed in the home for one to two days to be sure it’s stable.
 Pieces that aren’t allowed to warm will expand over time to put pressure on the entirety of the floor, causing long-term problems.

 Step 6 – Installing the Laminate

 Modern laminate doesn’t require a hammer to place it properly; in fact, many laminates simply click together.
-Using too much force might damage the edges of your laminate.
-Be careful as you inspect each piece of flooring before you place it.
-Correcting problems now, before a piece is surrounded by other laminate, is much easier than waiting.
 Even though a laminate is acclimated to a living space, there will still be some expansion.
 To account for this, extra space is left around the edges of the room.
-Because this space varies depending on the particular laminate chosen, it can be tricky to gauge.
 Our professional installers have all the expertise necessary to give your laminate flooring long life.

 Each laminate purchase with installation from us at Flooring America comes with a lifetime installation warranty.
 If your laminate flooring has a problem years down the road related to installation, we will make your flooring right again.
 With more than 500 locations nationwide and our Five Star Selection System, you can be sure that you’re in good hands when you’re choosing long lasting, durable laminate that’s perfect for your home or a commercial space.

-Call us today (800) 4-FLOORS to begin taking steps toward the easy care laminate floor you’ve always wanted.
+Call us today [PHONE] to begin taking steps toward the easy care laminate floor you’ve always wanted.
 Experience the easy maintenance, durability and virtually unlimited design options that laminate can offer you.
 Our experts are waiting to guide you to the flooring of your dreams!